nushell/nushell/.github/pull_request_template.md

 # Description

+_(Thank you for improving Nushell.
+Please, check our [contributing guide](../CONTRIBUTING.md) and talk to the core team before making major changes.)_

-(Description of your pull request goes here. **Provide examples and/or screenshots** if your changes affect the user experience.)
+_(Description of your pull request goes here. **Provide examples and/or screenshots** if your changes affect the user experience.)_

-# Major Changes
+# User-Facing Changes

-If you're considering making any major change to nushell, before starting work on it, seek feedback from regular contributors and get approval for the idea from the core team either on [Discord](https://discordapp.com/invite/NtAbbGn) or [GitHub issue](https://github.com/nushell/nushell/issues/new/choose).
-Making sure we're all on board with the change saves everybody's time.
-Thanks!
+_(List of all changes that impact the user experience here.
+This helps us keep track of breaking changes.)_

 # Tests + Formatting

-Make sure you've done the following, if applicable:

-- Add tests that cover your changes (either in the command examples, the crate/tests folder, or in the /tests folder)
-  - Try to think about corner cases and various ways how your changes could break.
-Cover those in the tests
+Don't forget to add tests that cover your changes.

 Make sure you've run and fixed any issues with these commands: